zentity-io/zentity-io.github.io/docs/rest-apis/resolution-api.md

 the `fuzziness` param.
 Note that an attribute can accept either an array of values or an object with the values specified in a field called `"values"`.
 It's also valid to specify an attribute with no values but to override the default params, such as to format the results of any date attributes in the response.

+Read the **[input specification](/docs/entity-resolution/input-specification)** for complete details about the structure of a request.

 ```javascript